yiibu/web-monetization/docs/recommendations/balance-privacy-and-functionality.md

 What’s not yet clear, is whether this binary approach to privacy will serve their users as well as they believe.
 To better understand why, it helps to consider the role, incentives, and choices of each of our three actors.

-=== "Providers"

 * **Providers** must gain and retain subscribers while making a profit—if not on each subscriber, then certainly across the aggregate of their user base.
 Thanks to the open standard, these subscribers will however be free to change providers at any time.

-    * To move beyond the role of transactional “dumb pipe”, providers may choose to compete on aspects such as price, performance, subscriber-facing features, and the quality of any integrations they offer to publishers (which, if they enable more seamless and consistent perks experiences, could be something that even _subscribers_ seek out).
+   To move beyond the role of transactional “dumb pipe”, providers may choose to compete on aspects such as price, performance, subscriber-facing features, and the quality of any integrations they offer to publishers (which, if they enable more seamless and consistent perks experiences, could be something that even _subscribers_ seek out).
 Providers that experiment with even a few of these may find it necessary to collect more data than is currently envisioned, or struggle to meaningfully use what they already collect if it remains fully anonymized.

-=== "Publishers"

 * **Publishers** will in the meantime have to strike a balance between providing tangible yet proportionate value to their new sporadic micro-payers, and ensuring any long-term subscribers feel their level commitment is still worth it.
 They will also need to contend with an open ecosystem of possibly thousands of providers, each with a different business model and streaming rates, and are therefore likely to welcome APIs that enable them to predict streaming rates, anticipate revenue per session, and accurately reward repeat visitors.
 And while this gap creates an opportunity for third parties to build tools to address these needs, these tools seem likely to almost immediately start collecting, or attempting to infer, some of the data a provider has obfuscated.

-=== "Users"

  * **Users** will meanwhile want to reach the end of the month with a feeling that the amount they paid was “worth it”.
 What this means will vary from person to person, but is likely to include being able to easily see how their money has been spent, receive perks that feel proportional to the amount they have paid (especially if they regularly frequent a site), and adjust their spend to favour sites they most care about.

-    * This last point is particularly important.
+  This last point is particularly important.
 Just as sites now ask users with ad-blockers to shut them off, they will no doubt find ways to penalise users who stream while running on fumes.
 Users will therefore be incentivized to only pay websites they actually care about, and providers will in turn be compelled to enable them to do so.
 An unhappy user may choose to switch providers, stop visiting or (where available) block payments to certain sites in an effort to favour others, or stop participating in the ecosystem altogether.

-    All things considered—and assuming flat-rate streaming memberships remain the primary model—_it seems unlikely that the current privacy vision will enable the ecosystem to simultaneously fulfil all of these promises_.

 _All things considered—and assuming flat-rate streaming memberships remain the primary model—it seems unlikely that the current privacy vision will enable the ecosystem to simultaneously fulfil all of these promises_.